ddc-java-12/capstone-project-proposal-HDawson-coder/docs/index.md

 ## Stretch goals/possible enhancements

-Potentially having music playing in the game and noises when things are moved or interacted with.
+Having music playing in the game and noises when things are moved or interacted with.

+Add a facebook log in component, this would allow users to see the levels their friends have gotten to along with their statistics.

+Add a leaderboard component for users to compare scores with other users using google sign in.